Candid wedding photography is like an art in itself, and it has some big challenges.

 - Put a bottle of water plus a snack into your bag.

-- Check the location on Google maps (since most of the weddings usually take place in the countryside, keep a paper map with you as well), and add an extra 1 hour to your travelling time for contingency
+- Check the location on Google maps (since most of the weddings usually take place in the countryside, keep a paper map with you as well), and add an extra 1 hour to your traveling time for contingency

 - Last but not least, bring the timetable, list of group shots, the wedding form in your bag, and also the form containing the contact details of the key people